fomightez/sequencework/FindSequence/README.md

 # Related items by others where I have added some utilities for associating the data with Python

 - The venerable PatMatch allows much more flexibility beyond exact matches to nucleotide and protein sequences and motifs (and is easier to use than regular expression-based search terms because tailored to residues), and although it doesn't directly play well with Python, I have made a utility script that helps with that.
 See about the command line-based version and links to online implementations at [my repo, patmatch-binder](https://github.com/fomightez/patmatch-binder).
 It includes active demonstrations in launchable Jupyter notebooks of running the command line-based version and getting the data into Python.
 Go [there](https://github.com/fomightez/patmatch-binder) and click `launch binder` for that.
+Related to this, are the scripts I have placed in my [patmatch-utilities](https://github.com/fomightez/sequencework/tree/master/patmatch-utilities) sub-repo.

 # Related items by others